Refined bit complexity for the computation of at least one point per connected component of a smooth complete intersection real algebraic set: Introduction

 has rank \(p\).
-Equivalently, \(V\) is smooth and equidimensional. \end{itemize} These properties are satisfied generically.
+Equivalently, \(V\) is smooth and equidimensional, and \(\langle f_1, \ldots, f_p \rangle\) is radical. \end{itemize} These properties are satisfied generically.
 We call real algebraic sets defined by a polynomial sequence satisfying such a genericity assumption smooth complete intersection real algebraic sets.

-The goal of this note is to refine the complexity analysis done in~\cite{elliottgiesbrechtschostgeneral} on an algorithm which is a variant of~\cite{safeyschostonepoint} for computing at least one point in each connected component of a smooth complete intersection real algebraic set, which is the real trace \(V\cap\realfield^{n}\) of an algebraic set \(V\).
+The goal of this note is to refine the complexity analysis done in \cite{elliottgiesbrechtschostgeneral} on an algorithm which is a variant of \cite{safeyschostonepoint} for computing at least one point in each connected component of a smooth complete intersection real algebraic set, which is the real trace \(V\cap\realfield^{n}\) of an algebraic set \(V\).
+These algorithms reduce the problem to the one of solving systems with finitely many complex solutions.
+This refinement is based on nowadays classical degree and height bounds which lie at the interplay of computer algebra and intersection theory, by leveraging some special properties of those systems with finitely many complex solutions.

-This algorithm starts by performing a randomly chosen linear change of coordinates, which is expectedly generic enough to let some geometric subsets of \(V\) satisfy Noether position properties.
+The algorithm \cite[Algorithm 1]{elliottgiesbrechtschostgeneral} starts by performing a randomly chosen linear change of coordinates, which is expectedly generic enough to let some geometric subsets of \(V\) satisfy Noether position properties.
 In \cite{safeyschostonepoint, elliottgiesbrechtschostgeneral}, these changes of variables are indicated with a matrix as an upper script.
 We omit this notation in this note.

 These subsets of \(V\) are sets of critical points (also known as polar varieties) of the restriction to \(V\cap\realfield^{n}\) of the canonical projections \(\pi_i : \left( x_1, \ldots, x_{n} \right) \mapsto \left( x_1, \ldots, x_{i} \right) \) for \(1\le i \le n-p =\dim(V)\).
 As in~\cite{elliottgiesbrechtschostgeneral}, we denote them by \(\polar(i, \bff)\).
-By convention, \(\polar(d+1, \bff) = V\).
+By convention, \(\polar(\dim(V)+1, \bff) = V\).
 Then, the algorithm from \cite{safeyschostonepoint} computes a symbolic representation of the sets

 with \(\polar(1, \bff)\), all of them being finite thanks to the linear change of coordinates.
-The fibers of the \(\pi_i\)'s are taken at the origin but can be taken at any arbitrary point of their target spaces (see~\cite[Theorem 2]{safeyschostonepoint}).
+The fibers of the \(\pi_i\)'s are taken at the origin but can be taken at any arbitrary point of their target spaces (see \cite[Theorem 2]{safeyschostonepoint}).

-In~\cite{safeyschostonepoint}, the sets \(\polar(i, \bff)\) are defined by the vanishing of entries of \(\bff\) and of the maximal minors of the truncated Jacobian matrix
+In \cite{safeyschostonepoint}, the sets \(\polar(i, \bff)\) are defined by the vanishing of entries of \(\bff\) and of the maximal minors of the truncated Jacobian matrix